nodejs/release-cloudflare-worker/COLLABORATOR_GUIDE.md

 Courtesy should always be shown to individuals submitting issues and pull requests to the Node.js Release Worker project.

-Collaborators should feel free to take full responsibility for managing issues and pull requests they feel qualified to handle, as long as this is done while being mindful of these guidelines, the opinions of other Collaborators and guidance of the Web Infrastructure Group.
+Collaborators should feel free to take full responsibility for managing issues and pull requests they feel qualified to handle, as long as this is done while being mindful of these guidelines, the opinions of other Collaborators, and guidance of the Web Infrastructure Group.

 Collaborators may close any issue or pull request they believe is not relevant to the future of the Node.js project.
 Where this is unclear, the issue should be left open for several days for additional discussion.
 Where this does not yield input from Node.js Collaborators or additional evidence that the issue has relevance, then the issue may be closed.
 Remember that issues can always be re-opened if necessary.